 Inside the museum, you will be able to gaze upon a “mere” 3 million works of art including paintings, sculptures, and archaeological treasures.
 There is so much to see and do in the Hermitage that you can easily spend a full day or more in the museum without having experienced all that the museum has to offer.
 Expect to see works by all the Great Masters including Rembrandt and Leonardo Da Vinci.

 The collection is housed inside the opulently decorated rooms which were once private, only to be visited by the Tsarina and family.
 When walking through the many rooms, be sure to take in not just the artwork but the lavish decorations of the rooms themselves.

-The museum is located in the centre of Saint Petersburg with beautiful views over the Neva river.
+The museum is located in the center of Saint Petersburg with beautiful views over the Neva River.
 Thanks to the central location, the Hermitage is close to the other top tourist attractions of Saint Petersburg.
-Just around the corner is the large Saint Isaac’s cathedral and the Nevski prospekt with its trendy shops and restaurants.
+Just around the corner is the large Saint Isaac’s cathedral and the Nevski prospect with its trendy shops and restaurants.

 Alexandre Nevsky Cathedral, Tallinn (Estonia)